bdring/FluidNC/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-Please only submit bugs for **latest** main or devt branches.
-You can check the version number in the startup messgaes and compare it to the version in [grbl.h](https://github.com/bdring/Grbl_Esp32/blob/main/Grbl_Esp32/src/Version.h)
+Please only submit bugs for the **latest** version of the code.
+You can check the version number in the startup messages.

 Please answer the following questions.